A Food Security Project

 Very quickly we had lettuce and radishes with the help of yet more volunteers!
 The intergenerational efforts were heartwarming to see, and the parents that brought their kids to help out gave them a gift that will last a lifetime.
 Inspiration and a feeling of value in their service.

-It was quite windy the day we planted the fruit trees, which is not ideal, but 5 out of 6 survived and the one that didn’t will be replaced in the Spring.
 There are no guarantees in growing food, as any farmer or gardener will tell you, so you learn and try again and pray for the best!